Posted by: Malcolm Jarvis CIPP/E

 Your Data Protection Statement

 Details of the new information that will need to be provided to individuals regarding your use of their data are listed in the “Rights of The Data Subject” section of the GDPR in Articles 12 to 23.
 In this article we’ll explore the information and statements you’ll need to start providing to people you’re contacting, as well as how and when that information is to be supplied.

 Currently the ICO recommends companies provide a Privacy Notice to consumers in order to comply with the Data Protection Act.
 The GDPR updates and extends these requirements and is very specific about when this information is to be communicated to consumers.
 So far, there's a lot of advice regarding the GDPR available for companies gathering data online, but the GDPR also introduces new demands that are especially relevant to call centres, especially those carrying out direct marketing.

 For the purposes of this discussion, I’m going to refer to the “Information to be provided to the data subject” as your Data Protection Statement.
-We could use the term Fair Processing Notice or Privacy Notice, but as these are currently in common use for the pre-GDPR requirements, we'll avoid using them for now.
+We could use the term Fair Processing Notice or Privacy Notice, but as these are currently in common use for the pre-GDPR requirements, and they're more commonly used in relation to website notices, we'll avoid using them for now.
 When the GDPR is translated into UK law, a new standard may emerge, but for this discussion we'll use Data Protection Statement to set it aside from previous requirements.

 Before we have a look at what you’ll need to say in your Data Protection Statement, let’s first get familiar with when, how and why you’ll provide this information.